ktrang1/coding-the-mind/README.md

 * Design of alert systems to notify physicians and support networks for person-centered care;
 * Design/selection of measurement technology, user analytics, and field trials to assess impact;
 * And integration with open mHealth architecture that is sustainable, scalable, and amenable to user input.

-**The website will advance neuroscience- and cognitive sciences-based open digital health by**:
-* Provide a wiki on latest advances in neuroscience and cognitive science relevant to trauma research, filterable by biomarkers, symptom clusters, and estimated cost;
-* Aggregate available technologies and protocols (setup, analysis) for digital health interventions in trauma research;
-* Document past implementations of open digital health protocols, detailing successes, challenges, and findings.

 ## Timeline
 * March - May 2018: Partnering with community-based organizations and research institutions in LMICs